cilium/cilium/Documentation/contributing/release/backports.rst

 After the backports are merged
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the backport PR is merged, mark all backported PRs with
+After the backport PR is merged, if the person who merged the PR didn't take
+care of it already, mark all backported PRs with ``backport-done/X.Y`` label
-``backport-done/X.Y`` label and clear the ``backport-pending/X.Y`` label(s).
-If
+and clear the ``backport-pending/X.Y`` label(s).
+If the backport pull request
-the backport pull request description was generated using the scripts above,
+description was generated using the scripts above, then the full command is
-then the full command is listed in the pull request description.
+listed in the pull request description.

 .. code-block:: bash

-   # Set PR 1234's v1.0 backporting labels to done
-   contrib/backporting/set-labels.py 1234 done 1.0.
+   $ for pr in 12589 12568; do contrib/backporting/set-labels.py $pr done 1.8; done